Sholem Aleichem (crater)

-Sholem Aleichem is a crater on Mercury, named after the Yiddish writer Sholem Aleichem.
+Sholem Aleichem is a crater on Mercury, named after the Yiddish writer Sholem Aleichem in 1979.
+The crater was first imaged by Mariner 10 in 1974.

 The inter-crater plain deposits have been deformed by linear ridges.

 Adjacent to the Sholem Aleichem crater to the southeast is the older and larger Vyāsa crater.
-Further to the east is Stravinsky crater.
-To the south and southeast are the similarly sized Al-Hamadhani crater and Scarlatti crater.
-To the west are To Ngoc Van crater and Bruegel crater.
-To the northwest is Al-Akhtal crater.
+Further to the east is Stravinsky.
+To the south and southeast are the similarly sized Al-Hamadhani and Scarlatti.
+To the west is Halim.
+To the northwest is Al-Akhtal.